Vertrex-star/jane-street-challenge/readme.md

 The board is USB-C powered, stepping 5V down to 3.3V for the logic, with its own local clock oscillator generating the CLK signal for the design.
 Both input bit streams are shifted in through two banks of D type shift registers, with an NPN transistor and pull up resistor added on every stage so each bit in the shift chain can be probed and observed on real hardware rather than just in a simulator.
 Downstream of the shift registers sit a pair of adder ICs and a final AND/OR logic block that combines everything down into the single output pin, `F`, mirroring the comparator style logic that turned up in the ASIC's success path.

-It's mostly a fun side project rather than something needed to solve the challenge, but going from "here's a Verilog netlist that behaves this way" to "here's a schematic that would actually behave this way on copper" was a good excuse to sanity check my own understanding of the warmup logic.
+It's mostly a fun side project rather than something needed to solve the challenge, but it was was a good excuse to sanity check my own understanding of the warmup logic.

 ## Tools used